Opening hours

 The consultation will consider the best options.
 In fact, there are several methods of performing eyelid surgery.
 Excess skin is removed, but sometimes it is also necessary to correct sagging muscles through what is known as levatorplasty.
 Furthermore, for the best possible results, fat can be moved or removed, muscles can be strengthened or structures fixed to achieve stability.

-We feel it is important to inform you well during the consultation about the result to be achieved, the risks and possible complications so that you can make an informed decision.
-Ultimately, your wishes and satisfaction with the results of the treatment are our primary concerns.
+We believe it is important to inform you well during the consultation about the result to be achieved, the risks and possible complications, so that you can make an informed decision.
+Ultimately, your wishes and satisfaction with the result of the treatment are our priority.

 A consultation is subject to a €100 consultation fee.
 These will be deducted from the final price of the treatment.